AgaToma/lighthouse-bnb/README.md

 ## The Scope Plane

 **Responsiveness**
-Site is functional and maintains full presentabillity on different screen sizes from 320 px up
+Site is functional and maintains full presentabillity on different screen sizes from 320 px up.

 **CRUD**